bgenia/maketools/README.md

 $(info $(!MY_MAP[c][z][@]))
 ```

-`declare_map` is used to define keys/values syntax, but you can use special functions instead:
+`declare_map` is used to define keys/values syntax, but you can use map functions instead:

 ```Makefile
 include maketools/map.mk